appeler/instate/README.rst

 Potential Use Cases
 ---------------------
 India has 22 official languages.
-And to serve such a diverse language base is a challenge for businesses and surveyors.
-To the extent that businesses have access to the last name (and no other information) and in absence of other data that allows us to model a person's spoken language, the distribution of last name across states is the best we have.
+To serve such a diverse language base is a challenge for businesses and surveyors.
+To the extent that businesses have access to the last name (and no other information) and in the absence of other data that allows us to model a person's spoken language, the distribution of last names across states is the best we have.

 Web UI
 --------------